Braasileiro/MDRPC/README.md

 * Sometimes the current player's level doesn't match the showed in-game.
 * The level of hidden songs appears incorrectly.

-Both problems I believe are due to using a JSON (which is not always up to date apparently).
+Both problems I believe are due to using a JSON which is not always up to date apparently.
 I'm looking for a way to get this directly from some game object at runtime.

 # Thanks
 This mod is based on the [DiscordPlus](https://github.com/mo10/DiscordPlus).